BY CHRISTOPHER HASKELL

-Either the money was good or the stars of “Piranha 3D” have truly fallen off the deep end.
-Shue, Scott, Lloyd, and Dreyfuss are too successful to be slumming in this caricature of a relevant horror remake.
-The graphics are obviously better than the original, 30 plus years later, but otherwise this film should have dropped the big stars, added more adult entertainers, and simply become pornography.
+Either the money was good, or the stars of “Piranha 3D” have indeed fallen off the deep end.
+Shue, Scott, Lloyd, and Dreyfuss are too successful.
+They shouldn’t need to slum it for this caricature of a relevant horror remake.
+The graphics are better than the original, 30-plus years later, but otherwise, this film should have dropped the big stars, added more adult entertainers, and become pornography.

-Blood, booze, and boobs are the basis of good horror these days, at least that is what Hollywood would have you believe.
+Blood, alcohol, and boobs are the basis of good horror these days.
+At least, that is what Hollywood would have you believe.
 I have mixed feelings about the presence of Eli Roth in both the producer credits and the actual cast of the film (he plays a squirt gun operator that gets his head smashed by a frantic boater).
-Roth glorified the gore thriller with “Hostel” and appears to be inspiring more directors to follow in his footsteps.
-Roth’s horror had the three B’s but contained one important factor: Horror!
+Roth glorified the gore thriller with “Hostel” and now appears to have inspired more directors to follow in his footsteps.
+Roth’s horror had the three B’s but contained one crucial factor: Horror!

 Roth’s “Hostel” was gritty and grainy, compelling and fresh.
 Yes, it made you want to throw up at times and tested the willingness of audiences to continue watching a film, but it was handled with a grace of a master painter, sketching a picture of society and how far it could fall.
 “Piranha 3D” is none of that.

 “Piranha 3D” fails on all levels of horror.
-Classic horror is dated and unpolished, but contains a humor at what was considered horror in the past.
-The original will make you laugh from outdated slang to the dramatic performances from all those involved.
-“Piranha 3D” fails to even cause a laugh.
-The film ultimately left me scratching my head and asking one important (at least I think so) question.
+Classic horror is dated and unpolished but contains humor at what was considered horror in the past.
+The original will make you laugh, from outdated slang to the dramatic performances from all those involved.
+“Piranha 3D” fails even to cause a laugh.
+The film ultimately left me scratching my head and asking one crucial (at least I think so) question.
 Why does a woman’s top need to come off before she is then decapitated or eaten alive?

-To further delve into this somewhat juvenile question, I do not understand the cheap thrill.
+I do not understand the cheap thrill of further delving into this somewhat juvenile question.
 Perhaps on a higher level, Hollywood is trying to demoralize the idea of “private” parts.
-Or perhaps they know the only reason people will watch this film will be for the lewd and nude encounters.
+Or maybe they know the only reason people will watch this film will be for the lewd and nude encounters.
 Why else would they depict a piranha eating a male’s reproductive organ and then spitting it out at the “audience” (remember, this was a 3D film)?
-I am, by no means, a conservative person and understand the idea that “sex sells”.
-But to what importance to cinema does “Piranha 3D” exist if not to be R-rated pornography?
+I am not a conservative person and understand the idea that “sex sells.”
+But to what importance to the cinema does “Piranha 3D” exist if not to be R-rated pornography?
 (Speaking of pornography, “Piranha 3DD (Double D)” comes out this year).

-More or less, “Piranha 3D” is a failure of not only horror and remakes, but of movie making in general.
+More or less, “Piranha 3D” is a failure in horror, remakes, and moviemaking.
 Not to say pornography cannot be well portrayed.
-But for a film that was marked as a legitimate film, it completely flops.
-Had it taken my advice and dove into the NC-17 or X-Rated route, then perhaps the adult entertainment industry would have awarded it like they did the likes of “Pirates”.
-Otherwise, I strongly worry for Elisabeth Shue (who has been nominated for an Academy Award in her lifetime), Adam Scott (who has a huge and bright future ahead of him), Christopher Lloyd (who does not need to start a decline this far in his career), and Richard Dreyfuss (who should not destroy the legacy that he built with “Jaws” with some childish attempt at horror and humor).
+But for a release marked as a legitimate film, it completely flops.
+Had it taken my advice and dove into the NC-17 or X-Rated route, the adult entertainment industry would have awarded it like they did the likes of “Pirates.”
+Otherwise, I worry for Academy Award-nominee Elisabeth Shue, Adam Scott, Christopher Lloyd, and Richard Dreyfuss, who should not destroy the legacy he built with “Jaws” with some childish attempt at horror and humor.